OskarBollner/Powershell/README.md

 - git_login: Used to log in to a new git account.

 # How to use
-Locate your current powershell profile by typing $Profile.CurrentUserAllHosts in powershell.
-Then open that profile.ps1 file in your text editor of choice.
-Paste the contents of ps_git.ps1 in profile.ps1 and that should be all.
+Run edit_profile.ps1 by typing .\edit_profile.ps1 in powershell.
+This should write all content in ps_git.ps1 to your powershell profile.